World’s largest virtual agentic engineering & quality conference

 jest javascript testing framework

-Jest was developed by Facebook and used to test JavaScript codes, especially applications developed using React JS.
-Start up with your free practical React Redux testing.
+Jest was originally built by Facebook and now lives under OpenJS Foundation governance.
+It is used to test JavaScript codes, especially applications developed using React JS.

 Prerequisites for Installation